oVirt/ovirt-site/source/feature/ui.html.md

 *   The BackupAlertPeriodInDays configuration value.
 *   The BackupCheckPeriodInHours configuration value.
-*   An indication whether any successful files backup exists, the date of the latest successful files backup and whether this backup is considered up-to-date or not (based on the BackupAlertPeriodInDays configuration value)**(\*\*)**.
+*   An indication whether any successful files-backup exist, the date of the latest successful files-backup and whether this backup is considered up-to-date or not (based on the BackupAlertPeriodInDays configuration value)**(\*\*)**.
-*   Same as ^^^, for db backup.
+*   Same as ^^^, for db-backup.

 **(\*\*) Note**: The client should not determine whether a backup is up-to-date or not, since the client machine time-setting may be different from the engine's time-setting.
 So the indication whether a backup is up-to-date or not should arrive from the backend.
-Another option is for the engine to provide a query that will return its current date/time.
+Another option is for the engine to provide a query that will return its current date/time, so that the client will be able to perform a correct time-delta calculation.

 ### Documentation / External references